HelsinkiUniCollab/WeatherBasedRecommender/docs/git-workflow.md

 `$ git pull origin <branch-name>`

+Make sure you understand what the code does.

 If you do some minor fixes, you can make a commit to the same branch.

-If there is a need to make more changes, add comments and choose Request changes in review.
+If there is a need to make more changes, add your review comments and choose then *Request changes*.